YearOfProgramming/2017Challenges/challenge_5/README.md

 Explanation:
 'e' is the letter that was added.

 -	I wrote a unit test for python users to accompany this challenge.
 Feel free to write your own unit tests so that others can use it to better their code!
+The test is under the folder mjuiuc

 ## Unit testing!